nikhilrstg18/blogger/content/posts/2022-09-12/index.md

 ## Inside JS Engine

-So,  learnt thatS Engine is the one who takes our JS file/code and converts that to machine code to be understandable by machine
+So,  we learned that JS Engine is the one who takes our JS file/code and converts that to machine code to be understandable by machine
-Let's look inside popular engine used by chrome and nodejs i.e. Google's V8 JS Engine
+Let's look inside the popular engine used by chrome and NodeJS i.e. Google's V8 JS Engine

 ![Inside JS Engine](./media/jse-4.png)

-So when you give a JS file to JS engine to run it
+So when you give a JS file to the JS engine to run it

-- **Parser**: It performs lexical analysis, which breaks the code into something called tokens based JS grammar /keywords to identify the meaning of code to determine what code is trying to do
+- **Parser**: It performs lexical analysis, which breaks the code into something called tokens-based JS grammar /keywords to identify the meaning of code to determine what code is trying to do

-- **AST**: These tokens then forms an AST (Abstract Syntax Tree).
-Tool > https://astexplorer.net/ AST looks gibberish to Human but it allows JS Engine to understand what code is trying to do
+- **AST**: These tokens then form an AST (Abstract Syntax Tree).
+Tool > https://astexplorer.net/ >  AST looks gibberish to humans but it allows JS Engine to understand what code is trying to do

-- **Interpreter**: Translate the source code into machine code, does it by reading line by line execute it.
+- **Interpreter**: Translate the source code into machine code, do it by reading line by line execute it.
 Of course, the source code still needs to be converted into machine code, but it simply happens right before it’s executed and not ahead of time

     ![Interpreter](./media/jse-6.png)

     for eg
     ```javascript
-    function someCalculation(x y){
+    function sumCalculation(x y){
         return x + y;
     }
-    for(let i = 0; I < 1000; i++){
+    for(let i = 0; i < 1000; i++){
-        someCalculation(5,4);
+        sumCalculation(5,4);
     }
     ```
-  Interpreter starts reading the source code from top to bottom first it read line 1 and understands that the function **`someCalculation`** is declared and then line 2 then line 3 and understands the function body and finally executes it before jumping to line 4
+  The interpreter starts reading the source code from top to bottom first it read line 1 and understands that the function **`sumCalculation`** is declared and then line 2 then line 3 and understands the function body and finally executes it before jumping to line 4

-  and at line it reads for keyword and understands that the for   loop is declared follows be reading line 4 and line 6 and understands the expression that it need to iterate and finally executes for-loop before jumping to next line of the source code (which EOF in our case)
+  and at the line, it reads for keyword and understands that the for loop is declared follows be reading line 4 and line 6 and understands the expression that it needs to iterate and finally executes for-loop before jumping to the next line of the source code (which EOF in our case)

-  then for each iteration of loop its going to execute line 1 then line 2 then line 3.
+  then for each iteration of the loop it's going to execute line 1 then line 2 then line 3.

-  > **Note** in this approach even though result of someCalculation remains same it execute the function for each iteration
+  > **Note** in this approach even though the result of someCalculation remains the same it executes the function for each iteration

-- **Profiler**: Covered in next topic
+- **Profiler**: Covered in the next topic

 - **Compiler**: Translate the source code into machine code, does it by reading source code in one go and execute it i.e. Compiler works ahead of time to create a translation of the source code which is translated into bytecode(closely related to machine code i.e. understandable my machine)